Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 April 2025 11.31.48 UTC
+- WIB: Jumat, 11 April 2025 12.29.39 UTC
-- WITA: Jumat, 11 April 2025 12.31.48 UTC
+- WITA: Jumat, 11 April 2025 13.29.39 UTC
-- WIT: Jumat, 11 April 2025 13.31.48 UTC
+- WIT: Jumat, 11 April 2025 14.29.39 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology